Ohio State vs. North Carolina Predictions & Picks - Women's NCAA Tournament Second Round

 Ohio State Schedule Analysis

-- Ohio State has tied for the 23rd-most Quadrant 2 wins in the nation (six).
+- Ohio State has six wins versus Quadrant 2 teams, tied for the 22nd-most in Division 1.

 Ohio State 2022-23 Best Wins